Leerburg »

 I call these the first steps to establishing a family pack structure.

-When we bring a new dog into our home the decisions we make on how we live with that dog and the methods used to train that dog have long term implications on what kind of relationship we develop with the dog.
+When we bring a new dog into our home, the decisions we make on how we live with that dog will have long-term implications on what kind of relationship we develop with the dog.

 The Solutions to Most Behavioral Problems